My name is Michael

 Doberman with great character.
 Now that I'm back in Virginia I have seen

 many Dobermans.
-I can't even hardly look at them.
+Its difficult to look at them.
 These poor dogs are skinny

 nervous examples of a breed gone unchecked.
 What in the world has happened